onnx/models/README.md

 - A protobuf file `model.onnx` that represents the serialized ONNX model.
 - Test data (in the form of serialized protobuf TensorProto files or serialized NumPy archives).

+### Usage - Test data starter code

 The test data files can be used to validate ONNX models from the Model Zoo.
 We have provided the following interface examples for you to get started.
 Please replace `onnx_backend` in your code with the appropriate framework of your choice that provides ONNX inferencing support, and likewise replace `backend.run_model` with the framework's model evaluation logic.

-### Usage - Test Data formats

 There are two different formats for the test data files: